Page Refresh AI/Blog/AI Search Visibility Audit for Existing Content

 Connect the page to related content

 Internal links help readers and crawlers understand where the page fits.
-A guide about AI search visibility should connect to content audits, FAQ audits, refresh checklists, and the tool page that audits a live URL.
+A guide about AI search visibility should connect to content audits, GEO audits, FAQ audits, refresh checklists, the sample report, and the tool page that audits a live URL.

 Frequently asked questions